 - Open up your Chinese food container and transform it into a makeshift plate for your food.

 - Cover your Chinese food with a damp paper towel or a microwave-safe plate to prevent splattering.

 - Microwave on high for 1 minute, make sure to keep an eye on the paper/ cardboard while it’s in the microwave to make sure it doesn’t overheat and catch fire (while the possibility is slim when microwaving with food it is better to be cautious)

 - Carefully take the cardboard box out, as it may be hot and you are ready to enjoy your food.

 Why can’t you put any other cardboard or styrofoam takeout boxes in the microwave?

-Any other kind of takeout packaging, if it wax/foil-lined cardboard, styrofoam, or even plastic is not considered safe for use in the microwave for many reasons.
+Any other kind of Chinese to go box, if it wax/foil-lined cardboard, styrofoam, or even plastic, is not considered safe for use in the microwave for many reasons.